 Entrance into G&T programs is based on the following:

-o Ability and Achievement test scores (NJ ASK 3-8, SAGES2)o Renzulli-Hartman Scales (leadership, learning, creativity, motivation)
+o Ability and Achievement test scores (NJSLA 3-8, SAGES2)o Renzulli-Hartman Scales (leadership, learning, creativity, motivation)

 o Report Card Grades (6-8)o Math and Literacy Rubric Scores (K-5)

 Acceptance into one component of the G&T program does not automatically qualify a student for entrance into both programs.
 However, a student may participate in Q.U.E.S.T. and E2 simultaneously after having met the entrance criteria for both programs.